Carlsonio/Hold/README.md

 *   The application uses SQLCipher for on-device database encryption.
 The pre-built AAR for SQLCipher typically handles NDK dependencies.
 *   Room database schemas are exported to the `app/schemas/` directory, which is useful for database migrations.

----

-This README provides a good overview for anyone looking at your project.